 collections.
 I believe that unions composed solely of value types are likely to be a common scenario, like for example parser implementation or messaging protocol.

-Let’s mention that modern C# and MemoryMarshal
+Let’s mention that modern C# and the class MemoryMarshal

 makes it easy to cast a range of byte into any value type instance: